 Accepting an offer to study here is simple:

 If you applied through UCAS, you need to let us know your decision in UCAS Track.

 If you applied to us directly, you need to log in to your online account and let us know your decision.

 Types of offer

 There are 2 types of offer – conditional and unconditional.

 A conditional offer means you have a place once you meet specific conditions, usually certain exam results.
 If you're doing an undergraduate course, you need to meet the conditions of your offer by 31 August in the year you start your course.

 An unconditional offer means you have a guaranteed place as long you provide proof of your qualifications, and pass any other checks (such as a health check or criminal records check) if relevant.
 Most applicants who get unconditional offers already have their exam results.
 We also give unconditional offers to talented students who don't have their results yet through our Unconditional Offer Scheme.

 Accepting your offers in UCAS Hub

 Before you confirm your decision in UCAS Track, you need to wait for all the unis you chose to get back to you.

-If you applied by the UCAS deadline (15 January), all unis will get back to you with a decision by early May.
+If you applied by the UCAS deadline (29 January in 2021), all unis will get back to you with a decision by early May.
 Some will get back to you earlier than this.
 You’ll get several weeks to make a decision once all your unis have got back to you.
 So don’t rush it.

 - Conditional offer

 - Unconditional offer

 - invitation received – this means you’ve been invited to an interview, test or exam

 - unsuccessful – this means you haven’t been accepted

 - withdrawn – this means the uni has suspended or closed your choice

 You don’t have to make a decision on your choices until all your unis get back to you in Track.
 You can then:

 - Select 1 course as your firm (first) choice.

 You’ll then decline any other offers.
 You can decline all offers if you want.